Leading Singing in Secondary Schools: Get them singing, keep them singing

 Session 4: Exploring the voice change for females with Joanna Tomlinson

 Discover the physiological changes that happen in the female teenage voice and how we can help our singers by having a good understanding of the challenges they may face.
-We will explore warm-up ideas and approaches to rehearsing that can help nurture and develop the female changing voice as well as tips on choosing repertoire for this age group!
+Jo explores warm-up ideas and approaches to rehearsing that can help nurture and develop the female changing voice as well as tips on choosing repertoire for this age group!

 Session 5: Singing's most endangered species - Teenagers with Rachel Staunton

-Join Rachel, Artistic Director and Co Founder of The London Youth Choirs as she shares her learning of engaging and retaining diverse teenagers.
-With advice on repertoire selection, a steer on warm ups that build skills, stamina and engagement across the adolescents, and insight on embracing new trends and ways of working, Rachel shares her experience from setting up 10 youth choirs in the capital city.
+The Artistic Director and Co Founder of The London Youth Choirs shares her learning of engaging and retaining diverse teenagers.
+With advice on repertoire selection, a steer on warm ups that build skills, stamina and engagement across adolescents, and insight on embracing new ways of working, Rachel shares her experience from setting up 10 youth choirs in London.

 Session 6: Conducting and musical leadership skills with Amy Bebbington